shermansiu/HTML5-CSS3-Sandbox/README.md

 # HTML5-CSS3-Sandbox

-A HTML5 and CSS3 experiment
+A HTML5 and CSS3 experiment.

 I first made this when HTML5 and CSS3 came out.
+Specifically, this project began and ended in January 2013.

 ## Screenshots
 This is what it looks like!